How does cupping work?

 Just what do we mean by “detoxification?”

 I’m glad you asked.
-The term toxin is any substance that is capable of inducing antibody formation and tissue death, this also includes substances that your own body produces.
-In short, detoxification is the process of getting harmful toxins out of our system.
-We commonly understand that the kidneys, liver, and lymphatic system are our main sources of detoxification.
-The skin is actually an important detoxification organ.
-In fact, when the skin’s detoxification system becomes inhibit it can contribute to diseases like diabetes mellitus.
+The term toxin is any substance that is capable of inducing antibody formation and tissue death.
+Indeed, this also includes substances that your own body produces.
+In short, detoxification is the process of getting harmful substances out of our system.
+The kidneys, liver, and lymphatic system are our main sources of detoxification.
+However, the skin is actually a very important detoxification organ.
+As an example, when the skin’s detoxification system becomes inhibit it can contribute to diseases like diabetes mellitus.

-The skin detoxifies the body in a similar fashion to the kidneys, in that both organs depend on blood circulating through capillaries.
+The skin detoxifies the body in a similar fashion to the kidneys.
+In fact, both organs depend on blood circulating through capillaries.
 That’s right, your skin works in a very similar way to your kidneys.
 When a painful muscle is cupped the skin is also cupped.
-This vacuum on the skin forces an increased amount of blood through the local capillaries thereby enhancing the skins detoxification system.
+This vacuum on the skin forces an increased amount of blood through the local capillaries thereby enhancing the skin’s detoxification mechanism.

 Article Authored by